aneslozo/android-demo-quiz-app/README.md

-# android-demo-quiz-app
+# Azmah - Demo quiz application
-This is demo quiz Android application.
+This is Android demo quiz application.